 - Local Area repeaters are characterised by requirements derived from Pico Cell scenarios with a repeater to UE minimum distance along the ground equal to 2 m.

+Note: The requirements in this specification for LA 1-C repeaters apply to 1-C repeaters with declared output power less than LA rated output power limits as in table 6.2.1-1.